 Dr. Michael Funk is a Michigan State University graduate.
-Recognized as ‘Best Veterinarian’ of Long Island for seven consecutive years (2014 - 2020), Dr. Michael Funk uses exemplary core values to balance progressive veterinary medicine with practicality.
+Recognized as ‘Best Veterinarian’ of Long Island for eight consecutive years (2014 - 2021), Dr. Michael Funk uses exemplary core values to balance progressive veterinary medicine with practicality.
 As a pet owner himself, Dr. Funk understands how much pets mean to their families.
 That’s why he is dedicated to using a high-level of knowledge and experience alongside open client communication.
 Following the disaster of Hurricane Sandy, Dr. Funk led a relief effort recognizing the clinical needs of affected animals, as well as the irreplaceable bond between a person and their pet.
 Dr. Funk’s professional interests include wound-repair surgery, and neurology and seizure management.
 He is also trained and certified to perform Zeuterin, an alternative to traditional neuter procedure that is non-surgical and approved by the FDA.
 While Zeuterin is no longer available, Dr. Funk is always looking for cutting edge medical advances in this field.

 In his spare time, Dr. Funk enjoys playing softball, hockey, and spending time with his wife, Bernadette, their daughter, and their two dogs, Sushi and Juno.
 He is also a sports fanatic and follows New Jersey Devils hockey, New York Mets baseball, and Michigan State University football and basketball.